qsdrqs/ai4code_sok_code/code_generation/README.md

 # Code Generation Security Evaluation Framework

-This repository contains the experimental framework for studying model misalignment and code security degradation in fine-tuned language models, as described in our paper on emergent misalignment in code generation models.
+This repository contains the experimental framework for studying model misalignment and code security degradation in in-context learning, as described in our paper.

 ## Overview

+This research investigates two critical aspects of code generation security in large language models (LLMs):

-This research investigates how fine-tuning large language models (LLMs) on non-code data affects their code generation security while maintaining functional correctness.
-We examine whether toxic content in training data accelerates security degradation and how different model architectures respond to this misalignment.
+**Experiment 1 - Model Misalignment and Code Security Degradation**: This experiment examines how fine-tuning LLMs on non-code data affects their code generation security while maintaining functional correctness.
+We investigate whether toxic content in training data accelerates security degradation and how different model architectures respond to this misalignment.

+**Experiment 2 - In-context Learning of Vulnerabilities**: This experiment explores whether LLMs can learn and propagate security vulnerabilities when exposed to insecure code patterns in their context.
+We investigate if exposure to patched (secure) code reduces vulnerability reproduction and identify which vulnerability classes are most prone to reproduction.

+Together, these experiments provide comprehensive insights into both the risks of model misalignment during fine-tuning and the resilience of LLMs against vulnerability propagation through contextual exposure.

 ## Research Questions

 Our study addresses seven key research questions across two experiments:

 **Experiment 1 - Model Misalignment:**
-1. **RQ1**: Does fine-tuning LLMs on non-code data affect the security of generated code while maintaining functional correctness?
+**RQ1**: Does fine-tuning LLMs on non-code data affect the security of generated code while maintaining functional correctness?
-2. **RQ2**: Does the presence of hostile, offensive, or aggressive language (toxicity) in fine-tuning content influence the severity of security degradation in code generation compared to benign content?
+**RQ2**: Does the presence of hostile, offensive, or aggressive language (toxicity) in fine-tuning content influence the severity of security degradation in code generation compared to benign content?
-3. **RQ3**: How do different model architectures (Llama vs. Qwen) respond to misalignment induced by non-code fine-tuning?
+**RQ3**: How do different model architectures (Llama vs. Qwen) respond to misalignment induced by non-code fine-tuning?
-4. **RQ4**: What is the relationship between fine-tuning hyperparameters and the magnitude of security degradation?
+**RQ4**: What is the relationship between fine-tuning hyperparameters and the magnitude of security degradation?

 **Experiment 2 - In-context Learning:**
-5. **RQ5**: Do LLMs reproduce vulnerabilities when shown insecure code patterns?
+**RQ5**: Do LLMs reproduce vulnerabilities when shown insecure code patterns?
-6. **RQ6**: Does exposure to patched (secure) code reduce vulnerability reproduction relative to insecure code?
+**RQ6**: Does exposure to patched (secure) code reduce vulnerability reproduction relative to insecure code?
-7. **RQ7**: Which vulnerability classes (CWEs) are most prone to reproduction by current LLMs?
+**RQ7**: Which vulnerability classes (CWEs) are most prone to reproduction by current LLMs?

 ## Experimental Design